-They used it to darken eyes, eyelashes, and eyebrows, protect their eyes from harmful dust and microorganisms that were blown by the wind, (we tend to forget that eyelashes are for protection of our eyes) and off course, this substance and accompanying applying ritual was a part of their religion (most often it represented preservation of wearer soul against harmful evil spirits).
+They used this tools it to darken eyes, eyelashes, and eyebrows, protect their eyes from harmful dust and microorganisms that were blown by the wind, (we tend to forget that eyelashes are for protection of our eyes that is their main role) and of course, this substance and accompanying applying ritual was a part of their religion (most often it represented preservation of wearer soul against harmful evil spirits) and still that is a reason to wear eye make up in certain ways in many cultures.

 Eye Makeup as a protection in Egypt

 In Ancient Egypt, men used to style their lashes just as often as women.
-They used kohl and ointments to darken the lashes, which also served as protection for their eyes from the sun's harmful rays.
-Women also used malachite on their lashes as they believed it worked as an aphrodisiac Hmmm that's a thought!!
+They used kohl and ointments to darken the lashes, which also served as protection for their eyes from the sun's harmful rays, dust, wind, and natural elements.
+Women also used malachite on their lashes as they believed it worked as an aphrodisiac Hmmm that's a thought!maybe we should give it a try!
 After the fall of Rome, Europe fell into dark times, in this era when cosmetics were viewed as vanity items of rich and powerful people.
-The changed during the reign of English Queen Victoria (1837 - 1901, fashion style continued to live until 1912) cosmetic products and elaborate clothing became an integral part of woman life of mid-class and high social classes.
-Elaborate beauty routines, complex fashion styles, and public promotion of cosmetic pushed women to spent many hours a day applying makeup on their faces.
-Mascara represented very important part of every woman cosmetic collection, and illusion of dark and long eyelashes became their obsession.
-Victorian women are really into their makeup, and with painters from the Pre-Rapahelite Brotherhood celebrating lovelies with impossibly long lashes, mascara formulations once again abound.
-Recipes include everything from a blend of ashes and elderberries to lampblack, which is the sticky soot from oil lamps.
+The changed during the reign of English Queen Victoria (1837 - 1901, fashion style continued to live until 1912) cosmetic products and elaborate clothing became a major part of woman life of mid-class and high social classes.
+Elaborate beauty routines, the assortment of complex fashion styles, and public promotion of cosmetic pushed women to spend many hours a day applying and maintaining makeup on their faces.
+Mascara represented a very important part of every woman cosmetic collection, and the illusion of dark and long eyelashes became their obsession.
+Victorian women are really into their makeup, and with painters from the Pre-Rapahelite Brotherhood celebrating lovelies with extremely long lashes, mascara formulations once again abound.
+Recipes include everything from a blend of ashes and elderberries to lampblack, which is the sticky soot from oil lamps (very toxic).
 It was in 1913 when French chemist and perfumer Eugène Rimmel produced the first industrial made non-toxic mascara.
-This product was far from perfect, messy and inconsistent, never the less it managed to become massively popular across Europe, South America and other continents , where several countries still call mascara products as "Rimmel".
-Worldwide acceptance of mascara came from the mind of T. L. Williams who devised very similar packaging and formula as Rimmel, but he managed market eventually tο it better and form his company"Maybelline" which is even today well known mascara he created the first modern day mascara by mixing coal dust and petroleum jelly.
+This product was far from perfect, messy and inconsistent, never the less it managed to become massively popular across Europe, South America, and other continents, where several countries still call mascara products as "Rimmel" and in Chile where I am from we still do.
+Worldwide acceptance of mascara came from the mind of T. L. Williams who devised very similar packaging and formula as Rimmel, but he managed to market it better and eventually form his company "Maybelline" which is even today well known for their mascara he created the first modern day mascara by mixing coal dust and petroleum jelly.
 Ouch!!!!
 Toxic right?
 Modern mascara gained large popularity only after much promotion and marketing by Helena Rubinstein (1870 - 1965).
-Her influence, and constant promotions by various movie actresses of 1930s, 40s, and 50s made mascara socially acceptable in any situation and an important part of almost every fashion style make over all over the world.
-Eyelashes are always about one-third as long as the eye is wide and this is the ideal length for diverting air flow to keep eyes from drying, our main takeaway is that they're just as consequential to our eyes health as they are important for our vanity.
+Her influence and constant promotions by various movie actresses of 1930s, 40s, and 50s made mascara socially acceptable in any situation and an important part of almost every fashion style makeup all over the world.
+Eyelashes are as a natural rule about one-third as long as the eye is wide and this is the ideal length for diverting airflow to keep eyes from drying and protect them from the elements, our main takeaway is that they're just as consequential to our eyes health as they are important for our vanity.
 The first nontoxic Rimmel Mascara